Lenovo ThinkPad X1 Carbon Gen 7

 It’s great to see that the X1 Carbon Gen 7 scores the best in Cinebench.
 Its Photoshop scores aren’t top of the pack, but it’s still very competitive.
 Although this laptop is not designed as a multimedia editing platform, you can perform these tasks quickly.

 To evaluate gaming performance, we use UL’s 3DMark benchmark suite and Unigine’s Superposition utility.
 We ran two different 3DMark subtests, Sky Diver and Fire Strike, suitable for different types of systems.
-Both are DirectX 11 benchmarks, but the Sky Diver is better suited for mid-range laptops and PCs, while the Fire Strike is more demanding and made for high-end PCs to enhance their quality.
-Like 3DMark, the Superposition test renders and scans a detailed 3D scene and measures how the system copes.
+Both are DirectX 11 benchmarks, yet Sky Diver is more kind of tailored for mid-range laptops and PCs, whereas Fire Strike feels more demanding and is set up for high-end PCs to boost their overall visuals.
+And like 3DMark, the Superposition check renders plus scans a detailed 3D scene, then figures out how well the system handles it.

 Each system performed the same graphics tests as PCMark, except for the Acer Swift 7.
 None of these results were suitable for playing high-graphics games (ideally a laptop); gaming should post results above 60 frames per second on the Superposition test, but they suggest that browser games, Minecraft, and other similar titles should do just fine.